-What Do I Need to Establish in Order to Receive Long-Term Disability Benefits?
+What Do I Need to Establish To Receive Long-Term Disability Benefits?

-After you determine that you have LTD coverage, you need to read your disability policy carefully to determine what is required in order to receive LTD benefits.
+After you determine that you have LTD coverage, you need to read your disability policy carefully.
+By reading your policy carefully, you can determine what it requires you to have in order to receive benefits.
 Your policy contains important information, including the definition of disability, deadlines, the maximum benefit period, and limitations that may apply to your benefits.

 Definitions of Disability

 The definition of disability is one of the most important pieces of information in your long-term disability policy.
 It specifies the level of disability you need to meet in order to be entitled to benefits and can help you identify what kind of protection your policy provides.
-When filing your LTD claim, you need to explain why you meet the applicable definition of disability and submit evidence which supports that.
-This evidence can include medical records, reports from your physicians, and statements from family, friends, or coworkers.
+When filing your LTD claim, you need to prove that your condition meets your policy’s definition of disability.
+To do this, you must submit evidence.
+This evidence can include medical records; reports from your physicians; and statements from family, friends, or coworkers.

-There are generally two definitions of disability that appear in LTD policies, although the specific language used can vary: the own occupation definition of disability and the any occupation definition.
-Many policies, especially employer-provided group policies, have definitions that change from own occupation to any occupation after a certain period of time.
+There are generally two definitions of disability that appear in long-term disability policies, although the specific language used can vary: the “own occupation” definition of disability and the “any occupation” definition.
+Many policies, especially employer-provided group policies, have definitions that change from own occupation to any occupation after a certain period.

 How Does the Definition of Disability Impact Claims for People Working in the Banking and Finance Sector?

-Depending on the job they were performing when they became disabled, the “own occupation” definition of disability is frequently easier for claimants to meet than the “any occupation” definition.
+Depending on the job they were performing when they became disabled, the own occupation definition of disability is frequently easier for claimants to meet than the any occupation definition.
 This is especially true for finance or banking professionals because of the demanding nature of their work.
-To illustrate this, below is a discussion of common occupations in the finance and banking field and why even a mild condition may be disabling.

-Corporate financial analysts are responsible for assessing companies’ financial status and predicting what a company’s financial status will look like in the future.
-They often assist with planning, budgeting, and analyzing potential investments.
-Financial analysts must have strong analytical and communication skills, as well as the ability to pay careful attention to detail and multitask.
+- Corporate financial analysts: Such analysts are responsible for assessing companies’ financial statuses and predicting what a company’s financial status will look like in the future

-Investment bankers often work for financial institutions and are responsible for raising capital (or providing financing) for corporations or other entities, such as states and municipalities.
-Investment bankers also work in a financial advisor role, helping with acquisitions and mergers by analyzing a company’s value, suggesting a reasonable price, and recommending the best ways to structure a deal.
-Investment bankers must have strong analytical and time-management skills, as well as be able to multitask and communicate clearly and effectively.
-A job in investment banking also typically involves long hours and high levels of stress.
+- Investment bankers: These bankers often work for financial institutions and are responsible for raising capital for corporations or other entities, such as states or municipalities.
+They also work in an advisor role, helping with acquisitions and mergers by analyzing a company’s value; suggesting a reasonable price; and recommending the best ways to structure a deal.

 The Bottom Line for Finance and Banking Professionals

-Alternatively, if you are an investment banker with sleep apnea that results in disrupted, unrestful sleep, you may be too fatigued to put in the long hours your job requires.
-More generally, we often encounter finance and banking professionals who suffer a cardiac event, like a heart attack, and then make a full recovery with no continued symptoms, but their doctors advise them to avoid stress.
+If you are an investment banker with sleep apnea that results in disrupted sleep, you may be too fatigued to put in the long hours your job requires.
+We often encounter finance and banking professionals who suffer a cardiac event, like a heart attack, and then make a full recovery with no continued symptoms, but their doctors advise them to avoid stress.
 Even though they do not have any specific symptoms that prevent them from performing their job duties, they can no longer perform their occupation because the risk to their health is too great.

-What Particular Issues Might I Face As Someone Who Worked in Finance or Banking and Now Needs to File a Long-Term Disability Claim?
+What Particular Issues Might I Face As Someone Who Worked in Finance or Banking When Filing a Long-Term Disability Claim?

 What Other Benefits May Be Available to Me?

-If your LTD claim was denied or your benefits were terminated, you have the right to appeal the insurance company’s decision.
+If your long-term disability claim was denied or your benefits were terminated, you have the right to appeal the insurance company’s decision.
 However, there is typically a limited amount of time to do so.
-Often, this administrative appeal is your last opportunity to get evidence into the record and given its importance, it is typically a good time to consider getting an attorney involved.
+Often, this administrative appeal is your last opportunity to get evidence into the record, and given its importance, it is typically a good time to consider getting an attorney involved.

 The experienced attorneys and staff at Chisholm Chisholm & Kilpatrick can help you obtain the benefits to which you are rightfully entitled.
 You do not need to go through this process alone.
 We assist clients at all stages of their LTD claims – the initial filing, the administrative appeal, and court litigation if necessary.
-If you need assistance with your disability claim, wherever you are in the process, please contact us at 401-331-6300.
-We would be glad to review your case and determine whether we are able to assist.
+If you need assistance with your disability claim, wherever you are in the process, call us today at (800) 544-9144 for a free case evaluation.
+A member of our team will analyze your case and determine if we can assist you.